OctopusDeploy/docs/src/pages/docs/security/outbound-requests/telemetry.md

 navOrder: 25
 ---

 Telemetry reporting is enabled by default.
 We use the data we receive to inform our decisions and to help us make a better product.
-You can opt-out of sending telemetry by navigating to **{{Configuration,Telemetry}}** in Octopus.
+You can opt-out of sending telemetry by navigating to **Configuration ➜ Telemetry** in Octopus.

 When the **Telemetry Reporting** option is enabled, Octopus will make an HTTPS request, this request includes: